Traveling to a foreign country

 Meeting Rooms

-The Portland Library has five meeting rooms available for public use:
+The Portland Library has meeting rooms and two small study rooms available for public use.

 The size of the group determines which room will be booked.
 A larger room will not be booked if a smaller room is available which will comfortably accommodate the group.